Planning through the projects

 1. Choose whether to view the lessons by 'Stage/Subject' by clicking the relevant tab at the top of the page.

-5. Select your class from the list and add any notes.
+4. Set the date and time of the lesson and select your class from the list and add any notes.

-7. Click 'Create'.
+6. Click 'Create'.

 Assessing unplanned lessons